Source code for kasa.discover

 import socket

-from typing import Awaitable, Callable, Dict, Optional, Set, Type, cast
+from typing import Awaitable, Callable, Dict, Optional, Type, cast

 # When support for cpython older than 3.11 is dropped